 Operation & Maintenance (O&M) Appropriations funds the cost of operating and maintaining equipment at a state of readiness.
-See Appropriations Categories
+It covers expenses such as civilian salaries, travel, minor construction projects, operating military forces, training and education, depot maintenance, stock funds, and base operations support.

 - Operation and maintenance